Sebazzz/Return/README.md

 -   Mozilla Firefox

 ## Download

+### Docker

+Return is available as a docker image.
+Simply pull it from the Docker hub, and run it:

+    docker pull sebazzz/return:latest
+    docker run -p 80:80 sebazzz/return

+For further configuration you may want to mount a directory with [the configuration](doc/Installation.md#Configuration):

+    docker run -p 80:80 -v /path/to/my/configuration/directory:/etc/return-retro sebazzz/return

+### Manual installation

 Download the release for your OS from the [releases tab](https://github.com/Sebazzz/Return/releases) or download the cutting edge builds from [AppVeyor](https://ci.appveyor.com/project/Sebazzz/Return).